y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 - `id`: Name of output
 - `path`: Directory for output
 - `file`: File name prefix.
 Plugin will generate many files and append a timestamp
-- `use_single_key`: Output the value corresponding to this key, instead of the whole fluent-bit record.
+- `use_single_key`: Output the value corresponding to this key, instead of the whole Fluent Bit record.
 It is recommended to set this to true.
-A fluent-bit record is a JSON-like object, and while CLP can parse JSON into IR it is not recommended.
-Key is set with `single_key` and will typically be set to "log", the default fluent-bit key for unparsed logs.
-If this is set to false, plugin will parse the record as JSON
+A Fluent Bit record is a JSON-like object, and while CLP can parse JSON into IR it is not recommended.
+Key is set with `single_key` and will typically be set to "log", the default Fluent Bit key for unparsed logs.
+If this is set to false, plugin will parse the record as JSON.
 - `allow_missing_key`: Fallback to whole record if key is missing from log.
-If set to false, an error will be recorded instead
+If set to false, an error will be recorded instead.
 - `single_key`: Value for single key
-- `time_zone`: Time zone of the source producing the log events, so that local times (any time that is not a unix timestamp) are handled correctly
+- `time_zone`: Time zone of the source producing the log events, so that local times (any time that is not a unix timestamp) are handled correctly.

 See below for an example: